DHARPA-Project/kiara.documentation/docs/extending_kiara/creating_modules/the_basics.md

 ### Processing the inputs

-Specifying the inputs (and outputs) is an important part of designing your module, it's basically the modules' 'public API', and you want to avoid changing it (too much; or at all) as your module evolves over time.
+Specifying the inputs (and outputs) is an important part of designing your module, it's basically the module's 'public API', and you want to avoid changing it (too much; or at all) as your module evolves over time.
 But of course, the actual processing is where the interesting stuff happens.
 In *kiara*, that is the `process` method of every module.
 The arguments to this method are called `inputs` and `outputs`, which are basically dicts that use the field names specified in the `create_inputs_schema` / `create_outputs_schema` as keys, and Python objects of class [Value][kiara.models.values.value.Value] as values.

 One thing to understand is that a `Value` object is not the same as the actual data.
-Instead, it's a reference to it (a means to retrieve it), and it also contains metadata about it's provenance (pedigree/lineage) and other properties.
+Instead, it's a reference to it (a means to retrieve it), and it also contains metadata about its provenance (pedigree/lineage) and other properties.

 This is the signature of the `process` method, including type hints (which we will omit after this):